davidgraeff/Android-NetPowerctrl/README.md

 # netpowerctrl
-	netpowerctrl is an Android App for controlling ANEL NET-PwrCtrl's (http://www.anel-elektronik.de) switchable network outlets.
+	netpowerctrl is an Android App for controlling ANEL (http://www.anel-elektronik.de) switchable network outlets.

 You can find a ready to install apk at [Github Releases](https://github.com/davidgraeff/Android-NetPowerctrl/releases)